Barnyvic/blogging-API/Readme.md

 5.  only users who created the blog should be allowed to edit or delete the blog they created.
 6.  timetaken to read a particular blog should accounted for.
+7.  users should be able to upload image to the blog
+8.  users should be able to like and unlike a blog post
+9.  users should be able to make a comment in a blog

 ---